mararap/minishell/docs/04-signal.md

 sigaction(SIGQUIT, &sa, NULL);
 ```

-So once you are inside a child running a command, signals work like a normal process:
+So once inside a child running a command, signals work like a normal process:

 * `Ctrl+C` interrupts/kills it
 * `Ctrl+\` quits it